 I measure mine before my first meal of the day, but some experts prefer measuring later in the day, and some recommend measuring more than once a day.
 What's most important, if you ask me, is that you decide on a time of day you want to measure ketones and stick roughly to that same pattern every day when possible, so you can be comparing apples to apples when you're looking for trends.

-Ideal ketone levels vary depending on your health goals and who you ask.
+Ideal ketone levels vary depending on your health goals and whom you ask.
 When your ketones rise to 0.5 mM, you are officially in mild ketosis.
-I personally aim for moderate ketosis and feel best when my ketones are between 1.0 mM and 2.5 mM. whereas some conditions, most notably seizure disorders and cancer, may require deeper ketosis with ketones in the 3.0 mM to 5.0 mM range.
+I personally aim for moderate ketosis and feel best when my ketones are between 1.0 mM and 2.5 mM. whereas some conditions, most notably seizure disorders and cancer, may require deeper ketosis with ketones of at least 3.0 mM.

 Carbohydrate withdrawal happens